learn-co-curriculum/uci-mod-1-a-quick-tour-of-the-web/README.md

 ## Identify Server Role

 All machines on the internet are computers.
-For ease of discussion, we're going to discuss them in two "roles:" client and server.
+For ease of discussion, we're going to discuss them in two "roles:" _client_ and _server_.
 Historically a "server" would be a larger, more powerful computer with more memory, bigger hard drives, and more computer chips.
-But today, "server" roles can be handled quite well by Arduino devices no bigger than a credit card!
+But today, "server" roles can be handled quite well by Arduino devices that are no bigger than a credit card!
 Nevertheless, in diagrams and on whiteboards they tend to be drawn as large "tower-style" computers.

 Regardless of its size, a "server" has the responsibility of arranging the data that is presented to the "client."
 It's because of this "arranging" being